communitiesuk/epb-aws-infrastructure/README.md

 Follow instructions in [official AWS Valut documentation](https://github.com/99designs/aws-vault/blob/master/USAGE.md#config)

-### Setting up tfstate management
+## Setting up tfstate management (Initial setup only)

+**Skip this if the infrastructure state management exists already**

-Before starting to terraform the infrastructure of an environment, you will need to use the pre-configured S3 backend, so that terraform can store / lock the state
+Before starting to terraform the infrastructure of an environment, you will need to use the pre-configured S3 backend, so that terraform can store / lock the state.

-The infrastructure used for the S3 backend is defined via terraform in the `/state-init` directory
+The infrastructure used for the S3 backend is defined via terraform in the `/state-init` directory:

-1. Run:

-    `cd /state-init`
+1. `cd /state-init`

-    To initialise the backend S3 bucket and dynamo db config, run:
+1. Initialize your Terraform enivronment
     `aws-vault exec {profile_name_for_AWS_environment} -- terraform init`

     Example:
     `aws-vault exec integration -- terraform init`

+1. Create infrastructure
+    `aws-vault exec {profile_name_for_AWS_environment} -- terraform apply`

+    Example:
+    `aws-vault exec integration -- terraform apply`

+## Setup making changes
-2. Go to the root of the project `cd ..`
+1. Go to the root of the project

-    To initialise the backend and environment infrastructure config, run:
+1. Initialize your Terraform environment
     `aws-vault exec {profile_name_for_AWS_environment} -- terraform init -backend-config=backend_{profile}.hcl`

     Example:
     `aws-vault exec integration -- terraform init -backend-config=backend_integration.hcl`

-## Checking if the infrastructure is in synch with current Terraform code

-Run a terraform plan and check you see everything is upto date:
+1. Run a terraform plan and check you see everything is upto date:
     `aws-vault exec {profile_name_for_AWS_environment} -- terraform plan`

     Example:
     `aws-vault exec integration -- terraform plan`

 ## Making changes